 In addition to requirements specified in ETSI EN 319 411-2 [4] clause 6.2.4 the following requirements apply:

-The QTSP shall provide email address for notifications from MSCA about changes which can relevant information changes which affect validity of the certificate.
+The QTSP shall provide email address for notifications from MSCA about changes of relevant PSD2 regulatory information of the PSP which affect the validity of the certificate.

-The QTSP shall document procedure for submission request for certificate revocation from MSCAs.
+The QTSP shall document the procedure for submission of requests for certificate revocation by MSCAs in its certificate policy or practice statement.

 Note: Guidance for MSCAs to support revocation of PSD2 certificates due to changes in PSD2 specific attributes is given in Annex C.